top of page

 Responding to an Eviction

-Tenants have only five (5) business days to respond to an Unlawful Detainer, and may not be able to connect with legal aid before the response is due.
+Tenants have a very short time frame to respond to an Unlawful Detainer, and may not be able to connect with legal aid before the response is due.
 Below are resources and guides on how to respond yourself.

 Tenant Power Toolkit